 In his commercial litigation practice, Mr. Matura represents private and public companies in a variety of matters, including contract disputes, fraud claims, employment issues, insurance disputes, and other business-related issues.
 Mr. Matura works closely with in-house counsel on all business matters, and often serves as the first person to call when a company lacks its own established in-house legal department.

 Mr. Matura is also the head of the firm’s medical cannabis and marijuana law practice group.
-In this capacity, he advises dispensaries, cultivation facilities, and other licensed entities and individuals regarding compliance with the Arizona Medical Marijuana Act, the Smart and Safe Arizona Act, the Adult Use Marijuana Program, and other rules and regulations regarding medical and adult use cannabis.
-He also provides counseling regarding corporate structures, contracts, policies and procedures, and licensing issues that arise with the growing, production, and sale of medical cannabis.
+In this capacity, he advises dispensaries, cultivation facilities, licensed entities, individuals, and investors regarding compliance with the Arizona Medical Marijuana Act, the Smart and Safe Arizona Act, the Adult Use Marijuana Program, and other rules and regulations regarding medical and adult use cannabis.
+He also provides counseling on mergers and acquisitions, corporate structures, contracts, policies and procedures, and licensing issues that arise with the growing, production, and sale of medical cannabis.
 With respect to mergers and acquisitions, Mr. Matura has advised clients in transactions totaling more than $100 million.
-When disputes arise, Mr. Matura handles litigation matters involving all aspects of medical cannabis, including disputes against the Arizona Department of Health Services.
+When disputes arise, Mr. Matura also handles litigation matters involving all aspects of medical cannabis, including disputes against the Arizona Department of Health Services.